Xilinx/Vitis_Accel_Examples/host/debug_profile/README.rst

    ...

-it prints the "Number of elements" and "buffer size" for C simulation, SW emulation, RTL cosimulation and HW emulation (Not supported in HW as of now).
+it prints the "Number of elements" and "buffer size" for C simulation, SW emulation, RTL cosimulation and HW emulation.
+It is ignored in HW flow and does not impact the kernel functionality.

 For more comprehensive documentation, `click here <http://xilinx.github.io/Vitis_Accel_Examples>`__.